alt-basin/SAR-JOURNAL-LOG./JOURNAL.md

 # 13/06/206 10:09 pm

- first ever log for the drone, i have already created the schematic, though i will need to continue creating the drones pcb to hold the parts which may take a long time.
-So lets start by discussing the parts of the drone
+ first ever log for the drone, i have already created the schematic, though i will need to continue creating the <br> drones pcb to hold the parts which may take a long time.
+So lets start by discussing the parts of the drone.

   im currently using a
    - JMT X4 310MM X4M310L